Non Native English is better than none at all

 How I started teaching English

 Late in 2017, we started our English lessons.
 Every day, before bedtime, we spend 30 minutes talking and playing in English.
 We use second hand books found on internet, homemade flashcards, homemade activities such as Fruits and Vegetables Bingo or Dobble, Feelings or antonyms memory.
 We also use videos such as Little Brown Bear on Youtube, to learn new words and expressions.
+We listen to and recite English Nursery Rhymes.
 Sometimes, we take a very easy book and we pretend to be the characters.

 I don’t have any specific method.
 I teach what I want to teach, in the order that I feel is best.
 I know my kids so I know what they like and don’t like.
 They don’t have any pressure and they see English as a fun way to spend time together and have fun.